mittal001/aws-questions/README.md

 ###### 33. What feature is supported when attaching or detaching an EBS volume from an EC2 instance?

-- 1. EBS volume can be attached and detached to an EC2 instance in the same region
+- [ ] A. EBS volume can be attached and detached to an EC2 instance in the same region
-- 2. EBS volume can be attached and detached to an EC2 instance that is cross-region
+- [ ] B. EBS volume can be attached and detached to an EC2 instance that is cross-region
-- 3. EBS volume can only be copied and attached to an EC2 instance that is cross-region
+- [ ] C. EBS volume can only be copied and attached to an EC2 instance that is cross-region
 - 4. EBS volume can only be attached and detached to an EC2 instance in the same Availability Zone

 <details><summary><b>Answer</b></summary>